Yonet/Angular-Interview-Questions/README.md

 * How would you control size of an element on resize of the window in a component?
 * What would be a good use for NgZone service?
 * How would you protect a component being activated through the router?
+* How would you insert an embedded view from a prepared `TemplateRef`?

 #### Template Syntax Questions: